IN THE PROCESS OF BEING UPDATED DUE TO COVID CHANGES

-Sar-El Canada (sometimes called Canadian Volunteers for Israel, or CVI) is the Canadian branch of Sar-El- The National Project for Volunteers for Israel.
+Sar-El Canada is the Canadian branch of Sar-El, The National Project for Volunteers for Israel.
 Founded by Israeli General Aharon Davidi, in 1982, Sar-El is represented worldwide.
 Sar-El Canada is the third largest branch after Volontariat Civil (U.P.I.) in France and Volunteers for Israel (VFI) in the USA.

 Sar-El is the Hebrew acronym for Sherut l’yisrael – service to Israel.

 Volunteers have the unique opportunity to meet and work with Israelis during an important part of their life cycle – their military duty time.

 The late Ezer Weizmann, former President, has said:

 “Your spirit of volunteering to work in the IDF bases exemplifies the unity of am yisrael, the people of Israel.
 When you come, you become Israelis for the short period you stay with us.
 When you go back, your life is enriched with a profound Israeli experience.”

 The IDF has recently discovered that many soldiers are posting pictures on Facebook and other websites that contain sensitive and classified military information.
 The IDF has begun to closely monitor all such websites and will take strong action against soldiers who post such pictures, including court-martialing the soldiers.
 We at Sar-El welcome our volunteers’ pictures, articles and publicity about Sar-El.
 But, we ask that you refrain from taking pictures of anything that might be even remotely considered as classified or sensitive.
 This includes mentioning the names and specific locations of bases.

 We cannot “court-martial” our volunteers.
 But, we can and will reject volunteers for future programs if they disobey the rules.
 Please tell your fellow volunteers and if you happen to see something on a website which should not be there, please tell the person who posted it, or contact us.